18F/development-guide/_guide/_pages/architecture-reviews.md

 - Building for a least common denominator (CSVs) gave the project reach (more users could participate) and reduced code complexity.
 - Pulling out validation rules into a separate, easy-to-modify format made the product flexible and simple to maintain.

-The second explores the idea of simplifying acquisitons in [Micro-purchase: Do one thing well]({{site.baseurl}}/architecture-reviews/micro-purchase) (2016) by using code boundaries in projects to define lines between micro-purchases of developer time.
+The second explores the idea of simplifying acquisitions in [Micro-purchase: Do one thing well]({{site.baseurl}}/architecture-reviews/micro-purchase) (2016) by using code boundaries in projects to define lines between micro-purchases of developer time.

 ## Documenting key decisions